Marchhu36/academic-kickstart/content/talk/brainnet/index.md

 slides: example
 ---

 Network response model is recently developed in the context of neuroimaging analysis.
 Data in form of multidimensional arrays, a.e. tensors has been gaining increasing attentions in recent years.
 Tensor is a effective way to represent the underlying structure in multidimension data.
-We apply the model to the Human connectome project (HCP) data.
+We apply the model to the Human Connectome Project (HCP) data.
 Global physical brain connectivity network pattern and local brain regions affected by age/gender can be identified by tensor regression model.  (* equal contribution)